gjghfd/hydraserve-artifact/ae_scripts/README.md

 Due to the budget limit, we can only provision the cluster for a short time slot.
 Thus, we only reproduce the main results in our paper (figure7,9,11,13).

 ### GPU Isolation Configuration
-HydraServe and ServerlessLLM require different GPU isolation strategies.
-Before switching from one system to the other for experiments, please make sure to change the GPU isolation strategy accordingly (Serverless vLLM uses the same strategy as HydraServe).
+HydraServe and ServerlessLLM require different GPU isolation strategies to function correctly.
+It is crucial to switch the configuration before running experiments for each system.
+Note that Serverless vLLM uses the same isolation strategy as HydraServe.

-To configure the GPU isolation strategy, you should change the labels of all GPU servers:
+To ensure the correct GPU isolation strategy is applied, please execute the appropriate script by changing the labels on all GPU servers as follows:

-1. Before you conduct experiments for HydraServe, run
+1. Before conducting experiments for HydraServe (or Serverless vLLM):
 ```
 cd hydraserve-artifact/scripts/kubernetes
 SHARE=1 python label_nodes.py
 ```
-2. Before you conduct experiments for ServerlessLLM, run
+2. Before conducting experiments for ServerlessLLM:
 ```
 cd hydraserve-artifact/scripts/kubernetes
 SHARE=0 python label_nodes.py